Info for councils

 How active residents stay in touch with each other

-We host a Bristol Playing Out Facebook group as a way for residents to share ideas and advice.
-As well as opportunities to attend workshops (for example, on how to ensure safe stewarding), there are also regular informal meet-ups of local street organisers.
+We set up a Bristol Playing Out Facebook group, and later a whatsapp group, as a way for residents to share ideas and advice.
+When Playing Out was actively supporting Bristol streets, there were opportunities to attend workshops (for example, on how to ensure safe stewarding), and for awhile there were occasional informal meet ups for street organisers.

 A view from the council……